Jeff Agoos: International career

 Agoos represented Team USA at the 1985 Maccabiah Games in Israel.
 At 17 years of age, he was the youngest player on the team.

 Agoos made his debut with the United States national team on January 10, 1988, against Guatemala.
 His first national team goal came just three days later on January 13, 1988, also against Guatemala.
 He was the last member to be cut from the U.S. squad for the 1994 FIFA World Cup and he burned his uniform upon hearing the news.
 He made the squad for the 1998 FIFA World Cup in France but did not play a single minute, in favor of David Regis.
-In the World Cup in South Korea/Japan at the age of 34, Agoos started the first three games (he scored an own goal to finish the scoring in the surprising win against Portugal) until he suffered a calf injury against Poland.
-He later missed the rest of the tournament.
-He was capped a total of 134 times for the U.S. Agoos earned his last cap against Wales on May 26, 2003.
+In the 2002 World Cup in South Korea/Japan at the age of 34, Agoos started the first three games (he scored an own goal to finish the scoring in the surprising win against Portugal) until he suffered a calf injury against Poland, and then missed the rest of the tournament.
+He was capped a total of 134 times for the U.S., earning his last cap against Wales on May 26, 2003.

-Agoos was also a member of the 1992 Team USA Futsal team which won a silver medal at Hong Kong.
+Agoos was also a member of the 1992 Team USA Futsal team which won a silver medal at the 1992 FIFA Futsal World Championship in Hong Kong.
 He earned ten caps and scored two goals with the futsal team.

 Post-playing career

 Agoos was named as New York Red Bulls' Technical Director on September 28, 2006, serving under head coach Bruce Arena.
 He officially joined the Bulls organization on January 1, 2007.
-On January 7, 2008 he was promoted to Sporting Director.
+On January 7, 2008, he was promoted to Sporting Director.

 In 2009 Agoos was inducted into the National Soccer Hall of Fame.

-On March 28, 2011, Agoos was hired by the MLS as their Technical Director of Competition.
+On March 28, 2011, Agoos was hired by MLS as their Technical Director of Competition.
 He will work on planning and competition strategies.

+In January 2025, Agoos was announced as the President and General Manager of Soccer Operations for Portland Thorns FC, a team in the National Women's Soccer League.